IBM/cf-deployment-tracker-service/README.md

 ## Privacy Notice

-This web application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:
+This web application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) runtimes and services.
+The following information is sent to a [Metrics Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Application Name (`application_name`)
 * Application GUID (`application_id`)